Written and published on 30 July 2018; revised

 15 September 2020: This person Caravaggio apparently was a prior incarnation of ‘Castratrux – Basal Vampire,’ who is featured in a blog entitled: Overview: Catastrophic Childhood Case Study: ‘Castratrux – Basal Vampire’

-- CATHOLICISM, HOMOSEXUALITY, AND PEDERASTY
+- CHRISTIANITY, HOMOSEXUALITY, AND PEDERASTY

 - THE EARLY 1600s: CONTEMPORARY PAINTERS AND BITTER ENEMIES CARAVAGGIO AND BAGLIONI